snovakovic/fast-sort/README.md

   ]);
 ```

-### Fast sort highlights
+### highlights

 * Sort flat arrays
 * Sort array of objects by one or more properties
 * Sort in multiple directions
+* Natural sort support
+* Support for custom sort instances
 * Easy to read syntax
 * Faster than other popular sort alternatives
 * Undefined and null values are always sorted to bottom (with option to override)
-* Natural sort support
-* Support for custom sort instances
 * TypeScript support
+* Small footprint with 0 dependencies (~ 1.4 kb minified or)

-Under the hood sort use a [native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
+Under the hood sort is using[native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
 Usage of native sort implies that sorting is not necessarily [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) and it also implies that input array is modified(sorted) same as it would be when applying native sort.

 ### Fast sort API examples

 * `asc` / `desc` sorting.
-Both of those sorters have exactly same API.
-In below examples we will use `asc` sorting.
-To sort it in desc order jut replace `asc` with `desc`.
+In below examples we will use `asc` sorting but keep in mind that both `asc` and `desc` sorters have exactly the same API so all the examples below can be applied for `desc` sorter.

 ```javascript
   import sort from 'fast-sort';